Shared Flavors , Shared Memories

 When your ramen is ready, the screen flips up, hands slide the bowl in, and the screen drops.
 If you need anything, write it on a slip and push it forward.
 When you finish, you leave in single file, just as you came in.

-My dad, half amused and half bewildered, compared the whole process to cattle being herded down a chute:
+My dad, half amused and half bewildered, compared the whole process to cattle:

 "You walk in a line, you sit in a box, they feed you, you get kicked out… next!"

-He laughed, but he wasn’t wrong.
-While the ramen itself was very tasty, it felt more like a system than a meal.
+He laughed, but he wasn't wrong.
+The ramen was very good.
+But it felt more like a system than a meal.

 Collage showing an Ichiran ramen restaurant interior, including a row of individual booths with red stools, a touchscreen ordering kiosk, a single dining booth with dividers, and the exterior Ichiran sign.